FlamptX/discord-chatbot/README.md

 Client ID: 123456789
 ```

 The bot should be started.
-Use `!?setup` to start the setup.
+Use `!!setchannel` to start the setup.

 ## Hosting